Tianyao-Ma/Eco-Express/README.md

 ## :fire: Key Features

+Designed and built a full-stack web application that provides city-wide delivery service using eco-friendly agent like robots and drones with personalized recommendation feature
+• Implemented RESTFUL APIs using Spring Boot frame work, and Spring Security for authentification
+• Supported functions including logIn/logout, place order, live-track order, and cancel order
+• Developed budget oriented recommendation algorithm
+• Used Postgres to store data and deployed it to Amazon RDS for better simplicity and scalability
-Visualize real time location on Google Map
+• Established front-end web page with tracking visualization using React JS, AntDesign and Google Map API Visualize real time location on Google Map
 API call and change state cause Synchronization
 Cross domain error